caleb531/intervarsity-theme/README.md

 You can also enable up to three content boxes which can be used to describe the vision for your chapter and direct visitors to other pages on your site.

-### Custom colors

-The theme customizer provides several options for customizing the site's colors:

-1. The site's accent color (used for content box icons, form buttons, and small group headings)

-2. The site's background color (if you have also set a background image, the color will show underneath)

-3. An option to use the accent color as the background color for the header image (which can be useful if you want your header image to match your site colors)

-### Custom fonts

-The theme customizer also allows you to choose from the hundreds of available Google fonts to use for your site.
-You are able to set:

-1. The accent font, used for page/section headings exclusively

-2. The primary font, used for everything else

 ### WP Maintenance Mode integration

 The InterVarsity Theme also integrates with the [WP Maintenance